Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Experiments

-\textbf{Implementation Details.} \quad We implement \shortname\ by integrating MixedAttention into AReaL \citep{fu2025areallargescale} and SGLang \citep{zheng2024sglangefficienta}.
-AReaL is an asynchronous distributed RL framework for updating adapters, and AReaL uses SGLang as the generation backend.
+\textbf{Implementation Details.}\quad We implement \shortname\ in AReaL\citep{fu2025areallargescale} for RL training and SGLang\citep{zheng2024sglangefficienta} as the rollout engine, where the attention function is replaced by mixed attention.
 We optimize gating adapters using GRPO with 4 samples per query and AdamW \citep{loshchilov2018decoupledweight} with learning rate $0.01$.
 We filter 3,000 mathematical problems from DeepScaleR \citep{deepscaler2025} following our curriculum sampling strategy.
-During training, local attention uses 128 sink and 256 local tokens; for evaluation, non-reasoning heads use compressed KV cache only with 16 sink and 64 local tokens.
-To ensure fair comparison, we augment all baselines with equivalent token overhead and convert fixed-budget methods to dynamic allocation.
-Details are provided in Appendix~\ref{appendix:exp_details}.
+And we train the models for 185 steps on 2 NVIDIA A100 GPUs (80GB) for several hours.
+During training, local attention uses 128 sink tokens and 256 local tokens; during evaluation, we apply the compressed KV cache size with 16 sink tokens and 64 local tokens.
+We augment all baselines with equivalent token overhead for fair evaluation.
+Details are provided in~\cref{appendix:exp_details}.